 Sense and Sensibility was the first Jane Austen novel I read (back when I was in high school), and Butler’s adaptation reminds me that it’s time for a re-read.
 I really enjoyed it, but it made me long for Austen’s writing, particularly her rich observations of human behavior and social interaction.
 Overall, I think these graphic novels are a fun and fresh way for readers (especially young ones) to acquaint themselves with Jane Austen and learn that the classics can be very entertaining.

-Disclosure: I borrowed Jane Austen’s Sense & Sensibility (Marvel Illustrated) from my local library.
-I am an Amazon associate.
+Disclosure: I borrowed Jane Austen’s Sense & Sensibility (Marvel Illustrated) from the public library.

 © 2013 Anna Horner of Diary of an Eccentric.
 All Rights Reserved.
 Please do not reproduce or republish content without permission.